-If any part of an app is undesirable, or slow to get the hang of, users are more likely to install a new one, rather than stick it out with the imperfect product.
-Nothing is wasted for the consumer when disposing of an app - except for the efforts of the designers and developers, that is.
-So, why is it that so many apps fail?
-Is this a predictable phenomenon that app designers and developers should accept?
-For clients, is this success rate acceptable?
-What does it take to bring your designs into the top 3% of prosperous apps?
+If any part of an app is undesirable, or slow to get the hang of, users will opt to install a new one rather than stick it out with the imperfect product.
+Nothing is wasted for the consumer when disposing of an app, other than possibly a few dollars (and they know they can download the app again at any time).
+The only loss is the time and effort of the designers and developers.

-The common mistakes span from failing to maintain consistency throughout the lifespan of an app, to attracting users in the first place.
-How can apps be designed with intuitive simplicity, without becoming repetitive and boring?
-How can an app offer pleasing details, without losing sight of a greater purpose?
-Most apps live and die in the first few days, so here are the top ten most common mistakes that designers can avoid.
+The most common mistakes span from failing to maintain consistency throughout the lifespan of an app to difficulty attracting users in the first place.
+It’s challenging to design an app with intuitive simplicity without it becoming repetitive and boring.
+An app has to offer pleasing design and UX details without losing sight of a greater purpose.

 Common Mistake #1: A Poor First Impression

-Onboarding is the step by step process of introducing a user to your app.
-Although it can be a good way to get someone quickly oriented, onboarding can also be a drawn out process that stands in the way of your users and their content.
-Often these tutorials are too long, and are likely swiped through blindly.
+Although it can be a good way to get someone quickly oriented, drawn-out onboarding can also stand in the way of users doing what they want to do with the app.
+Often, these tutorials are too long and are swiped through blindly.

 Common Mistake #2: Designing an App Without Purpose

 Avoid entering the design process without clear intentions.
 Apps are too often designed and developed in order to follow trends rather than to solve a problem, fill a niche, or offer a distinct service.

 For the designer and their team, the app’s purpose will affect every step of a project.
 It guides every decision, from the branding or marketing of an app to the wireframe format to the button aesthetic.
 If the purpose is clear, each piece of the app will communicate and function as a coherent whole.